cogentcore/core/README.md

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

 * arg view / dialog and button tags

-* keyboard shortcuts -- need to register with window / event manager on a signal list..

 * button repeat settings when button is held down -- esp for spinner buttons -- probably off by default